ilyassmoummad/ilyassmoummad.github.io/_pages/about.md

   - /about.html
 ---

 I am Ilyass Moummad, I hold a PhD in Deep Learning for Bioacoustics.
 My doctoral work centered on species recognition through sounds under conditions such as limited data availability, few annotations, new species, and domain shifts.
-I completed my PhD at [IMT Atlantique](www.imt-atlantique.fr/) within the [BRAIn Team] (https://www.imt-atlantique.fr/en/research-innovation/teams/brain).
+I completed my PhD at [IMT Atlantique](www.imt-atlantique.fr/) within the [BRAIn Team](https://www.imt-atlantique.fr/en/research-innovation/teams/brain).
 My research interests include representation learning, multi-modal learning, few-shot learning, computer vision, and machine listening.
 I am particularly keen on leveraging recent advancements in Deep Learning to address ecological challenges.
 I will soon begin a post-doctoral position at INRIA, where my research will focus on the recognition of plant species and diseases.

 **Publications**